Forever – is composed of Nows –

 From Anno Dominies –

-Though our traditional calendar year is coming rapidly to a close, the liturgical year has just begun, commencing with Advent.
+The liturgical year is approaching Lent and its days of introspection which proceed Easter.
 Joan Chittister observed that liturgical time is the arc that affixes the layers of life.
 It binds heaven and earth into one and the same rhythm.
 Rather than give ourselves totally to life as we know it here and now, liturgical time raises our sights above the dailiness of life to the essence of life.

 The liturgical year, with its great traversal from life to death to life again, carries us from one pole of time to the other with a sense of purpose and progress.
 It makes us aware of the presence of the kind of time that is not time, that is not our understanding of time, that is beyond time.